About the project

-From 1999 to 2012, the Music at MIT Oral History Project documented the vibrant history and culture of music at MIT through in-depth recorded audio and video interviews with MIT music faculty, staff, and former students who have substantially contributed to the musical life of the Institute.
+The Music at MIT Oral History Project, began in 1999, documents the vibrant history and culture of music at MIT through in-depth recorded audio and video interviews with MIT music faculty, staff, and former students who have substantially contributed to the musical life of the Institute.

 This collection of interviews encompasses the formal academic music program, ensembles of the MIT Music Section, student-run performing groups, and the history of the Lewis Music Library.

 Not only do these interviews provide a wealth of information about music at MIT, but they also include accounts of the professional lives and activities of these individuals who are performers, conductors, composers, music theorists, historians, acousticians, librarians, scientists and engineers, among others.